Twelve Contemplations: Twelve Contemplations

-Following are twelve Anupreksas or bhavanas that one must constantly reflect or contemplate upon:
+Following are twelve anuprekṣās or bhavanas that one must constantly reflect or contemplate upon:

 Anitya – Impermanence (of everything), that is, contemplation on the fact that everything in this world including relations are transient and fleeting.

 Asharana – Helplessness (against our karma).
 The soul is helpless against its own karma.

 Ekatva – Solitariness (of the soul), that is, acceptance of the fact that I am alone in the world and alone will suffer or enjoy the consequences of my Karma.

 Anyatva Distinctiveness (of the self from everything else).
 The knowledge that the world, my kinsmen, my body, my mind, all are distinct from my real self i.e. the soul.

 Samsara – (inevitability of) transmigration, reflection of the fact that soul is ensnared in the continuous and sorrowful cycle of birth and death and cannot attain true happiness till it ends this cycle.

 Loka – (the nature of) Universe, that is, contemplation on the fundamental truths about the universe that it is beginningless, uncreated and operates according to its own laws—there is no divine omnipotent being responsible for the Universe.